 You have a number of legal rights in relation to the personal information that we hold about you and you can exercise your rights by contacting us, using the details set out below.

 These rights include:

 - Obtaining information regarding the processing of your personal information and access to the personal information which we hold about you.
 Please note that there may be circumstances in which we are entitled to refuse requests for access to copies of personal information.
-In particular, information that is subject to legal professional privilege will not be disclosed other than to our client and as authorised by our client.
+In particular, information that is subject to legal professional privilege will not be disclosed other than to our client and as authorized by our client.

 - Requesting that we correct your personal information if it is inaccurate or incomplete.
 Please note that when personally identifiable information is retained, we do not assume responsibility for verifying the ongoing accuracy of the content of personal information.
 When practically possible, if we are informed that any personal data collected through this website is no longer accurate, we will make appropriate corrections based on the updated information provided by the authenticated visitor.

 - Requesting that we erase your personal information in certain circumstances.
 Please note that there may be circumstances where you ask us to erase your personal information but we are legally entitled to retain it.